dmaasland/dmaasland.github.io/posts/citrix.md

 ```

 ### Read files
-And finally, the ultimate goal, a PoC script to download random files from the Netscaler /ADC, without authentication.
+And finally, the ultimate goal, a PoC script to download random files from the Netscaler / ADC, without authentication.
 This includes things like

 - the config file
 - admin sessions in /var/nstmp (all files are shown if you query the directory)